Authentication-Advocate/webauthn-wall-of-shame/index.md

 </summary>
 The products in this list do not support WebAuthN when used with an external [identity provider](https://en.wikipedia.org/wiki/Identity_provider).
 This lack of support means an organization cannot make WebAuthN a mandatory part of their authentication flow; a single incompatible app can prevent an entire oganization from moving forward.

-Web Authentication (WebAuthN) is a means to authenticate users that is almost completely resistant to phishing and related attacks.
+Web Authentication (WebAuthN) is a means to authenticate users that is highly resistant to phishing and related attacks.
 When a system uses WebAuthN for authentication there is no known way for an adversary to trick the user into authenticating on behalf of them; a system using WebAuthN cannot be phished.
 It is the most user-friendly and flexible technology with this feature and is a direct descendant of U2F which was also created by the FIDO Allliance.

 Unphishable authentication is here and available, but we can't get its benefits because of how specific applications work.